×

 Prone Unplanned Downtime

-Downtime can be devastating for businesses that run critical applications on Sun4u hardware, resulting in potential losses of productivity and revenue.
+Downtime can be extremely costly for organizations that have mission-critical applications running on Sun4u hardware, potentially resulting in productivity and revenue losses.

 As the system ages, the likelihood of unpredictable failures (e.g., disk, memory, or processor issues) increases.
 This can make it harder to predict and plan for these risks.